OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/materials/overviews/SwitchMaterialOverview.md

 ---

-The DwaSwitchMaterial allows you to easily switch between materials in the Dwa* suite, and it supports up to 64 material inputs.
-The
-*choice* attribute is responsible for selecting the material.
+The SwitchMaterial allows you to switch between materials that are *not* part of the Dwa* material suite.
+The *choice* attribute is responsible for selecting the material.

 ```lua